hashimati/Service-Requests-Offers-Microservices/README.md

 	}

 ```
-Finally, all the function in the RequestService class will be exposed in RequestController class.
-The RequestController class is injected with two beans:
+Finally, configure the endpoints in the RequestController class.
+In the RequestController class, injected the following beans:
 1) RequestService: To expose RequestService's functions.
-2) offersClient: offerClient will be explained in Step 5.
+2) OffersClient: You will learn about OfferClient in Step 5.

-3) The below table explains the most important endpoints for the requirements scope.
+The below table explains the most important endpoints for the scope of the requirements.

 | Function | Route | Method | Description | Role |
 | --- | --- | --- | --- | --- |